 - Heat up the broth before adding it to the gravy.
 The heat will allow the liquid to incorporate to the roux more easily, leading to a smoother gravy.

-- Make sure that, before you add the sour cream, the gravy comes to a near-boil.
+- Make sure before you add the sour cream that the gravy comes to a near-boil.
 You want the taste of the flour to be cooked off.
 However, once you've added the sour cream, turn down the heat.
 Bringing the mixture to a boil again could cause the cream to curdle.

-- Season the gravy only at the end at the cooking process.
+- Season the gravy only at the end of the cooking process.
 The sauce reduces as you cook, so seasoning too early could lead to an overly salty finished product.

 - Vegetarian variation: Replace the chicken broth with vegetable broth.
 To make it vegan, use non-dairy sour cream.

-- Mushroom gravy variation: Saute 8 ounces of diced fresh mushrooms in 1 tablespoon butter before starting the rest of the recipe.
+- Mushroom gravy variation: Sauté 8 ounces of diced fresh mushrooms in 1 tablespoon butter before starting the rest of the recipe.
 Remove from the pan and begin the recipe as directed.
-Add the mushrooms to the gravy between step 3 and 4.
+Add the mushrooms to the gravy between Steps 3 and 4.